-Bryan Blom is Vice President of Porterfield, Fettig & Sears, LLC (PFS).
+Bryan Blom is Senior Vice President of Porterfield, Fettig & Sears, LLC (PFS).
 Blom has over a decade of Capitol Hill experience working on insurance and bank regulations, housing finance, consumer protection, securities laws, tax issues and international economics.

 Prior to joining the firm, Blom served as the Staff Director for the Senate Banking Subcommittee on National Security, International Trade and Finance under Chairman Kirk (R-IL) in the 114th Congress.
 In this capacity, Blom helped draft and pass major legislation such as the Terrorism Risk Insurance Act (TRIA) and U.S. Export-Import Bank reauthorization.